 Monthly social meet up for female Rotarians (and female spouses of Rotarians).
 Alpharetta Rotary club hosted the Women of Rotary on February 26, 2025 amongst a number of clubs in the North Fulton Area.
 This also provides an opportunity to raise funds for local 501C3 organizations.
 This evening we raised $200 for Drake House whose

-Alpharetta's biggest tailgate to raise funds for Lionhearted a school for children and adults with cognitive disabilities.
+Alpharetta's biggest tailgate to raise funds for Lionheart, a school for children and adults with cognitive disabilities.
 The Rotary Club of Alpharetta sponsors a tent and provides food to the participants.
 In addition to helping raise funds for a worthy cause it provides an engagement opportunity with the citizens of Alpharetta to highlight the great work conducted by our members in the community.

 Adopt a Mile Trash Pickup